refraction-ray/iastu-hpc2-manual/administrators/history/VM.md

 * For mac client, install XQuatrz for X11 display support
 * Such desktop forwarding can be even forwarded more than once, say from A ssh -X to B and from B ssh -X to C, then `xclock` in C will redirect the display of clock on A's screen.

+### quota

+* apt install quota
+* edit /etc/fstab, use usrquota,grpquota instead of defaults for root /. being sure to separate all options with a comma and no spaces.
+* `sudo mount -o remount /` to remount root
+* check the effect by `cat /proc/mounts | grep ' / '`
+* `sudo quotacheck -ugm /`, This command creates the files `/aquota.user` and `/aquota.group`.
+* `sudo quotaon -v /` turn on quota
+* `sudo setquota -u test 200M 220M 0 0 /` block s h node s h fs.
+* `sudo repquota -s /` generate reports for user usage on the disk.

 ## slurm

 ### munge